ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Be extremely careful with changes that are visible to users.
 - Try not to pass down technical debt to future members.
-Do the extra work so that others can save time. i.e, making a PR to the scikit-package repo once an issue has been identified in a scikit-packageed project. reducing compute time, especially when computing resources are not the primary constraint.
+Do the extra work so that others can save time. i.e, making a PR to the scikit-package repo once an issue has been identified in a scikit-packaged project. reducing compute time, especially when computing resources are not the primary constraint.
 - It is easier to remove things (e.g., dependencies) we don't want than to add things that are needed in certain circumstances.